Basics

 When to treat seed with fungicides

-Do not consider seed treatment unless there is a significant risk of seedling disease.
+• Don't consider seed treatment unless there is a significant risk of seedling disease.
 Neither early planting nor the use of no-till alone indicates a decision to use seed treatment.
+Seed treatments may be worth considering in fields that have a history of seed rot, damping off, or premature stem and root decay, or in fields that are prone to slow germination due to poor drainage or other factors.

 • For broad-spectrum control of different pathogens, some products are a combination of active ingredients.